nebari-dev/nebari/docs/source/02_get_started/03_usage.md

 ```shell
 minikube delete
 ```
-The commands will delete all instances of QHub.
+The commands will delete all instances of QHub, cleaning up the deployment environment.

 ---